nat-geo-rocky-mountain-national-park-trail-map

 chapin-chiquita-ypsilon-map

 At just over four-tenths of a mile the trail emerges above the treeline, while Chapin, Chiquita and Ypsilon come into view for the first time.
 At two-thirds of a mile you'll reach another split in the trail.
 The sign at the junction states that you should turn right to continue towards "all summits".
 This is the route we took, as indicated by the red line on the map above.
 The trail to the left is represented by the blue line on the map.
-Since we could see much of this route during our return trip we concluded that this path might be the better option for reaching the saddle between Chapin and Chiquita.
+Since we could see much of this route during our return trip we concluded that this path might be a better option for reaching the saddle between Chapin and Chiquita.

 ccy-route